 What are the three components of financial literacy?

-There are seven components of financial literacy, which include earning, spending, saving and investing, borrowing, and protecting.
+There are six components of financial literacy, which include earning, spending, saving and investing, borrowing, and protecting.

 What does financial literacy mean?